-Other than the changes described above, there were no other changes in our internal control over financial reporting that occurred during the quarter ended June 30, 2017 that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in the Company's internal control over financial reporting that occurred during the quarter ended June 30, 2018, that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.

 Item 9B.
 Other Information